-- To ensure that the learning needs of students with SEND are identified and assessed as early as possible. - To provide a timetabled withdrawal programme of support for identified students. - To monitor student progress and provide reports for parents according to school policy. - To ensure that students are involved in the reviews of their Pupil Profiles - To ensure that students are supported appropriately in order to achieve their targets/potential. - To apply for special considerations for examinations where necessary.
+- To ensure that the learning needs of students with SEND are identified and assessed as early as possible. - To provide a timetabled withdrawal programme of support for identified students. - To monitor student progress and provide reports for parents according to school policy. - To ensure that students are involved in the reviews of their Student Profiles . - To ensure that students are supported appropriately in order to achieve their targets/potential. - To apply for special considerations for examinations where necessary. - To ensure the Assess, Plan, Do Review process is followed on a termly basis to ensure students' needs are monitored and supported closely.

 It is very important to us that students are consulted about their individual needs and that their views and opinions are taken into consideration at all times.
-Involving students in the various review processes that occur over an academic year allows this to happen.
+Involving students in the various review processes that occur over an academic year, allows this to happen.
 The pastoral system also provides both students and parents with a number of ways in which they can discuss their progress, issues or concerns.

-Our parent related targets are:
+Parent-related targets are: